ribbonhealthco/ribbonapi/contributing.md

     2. `git commit -m "adding a new contributor"`
     3. `git push origin new-contributor-deji`
 4. Open the repo on your browser and create a new Pull Request.
 Assign the PR to @thedejijoseph
-5. The PR will be reviewed and merged if it does not conflict
+5. The PR will be reviewed and merged if it does not create a conflict

 ### 3. Running the server